ArsalanDotMe/arsalandotme.github.io/_posts/2024-12-31-reducing-cloud-spend-at-edgio.md

 Meanwhile, on each invokation/request, the lambda extension lazily checks the configuration and if it finds that log streaming is enabled for that deployment, it starts sending each log line to a dynamodb table in real-time without any buffering.
 On the other side of the equation, the log streamer lambda can just read logs as they are written in the dynamodb table and send those logs to the API gateway websocket connection.
 Log streaming is always enabled with a deadline and the log streamer lambda disables log streaming when the web socket connection is closed.

 This system works brilliantly because it activates only when needed and turns off automatically as soon as it is not needed anymore.
 Using dynamodb as a fast logs medium allows us to use an extremely fast, very cost-effective, highly scalable system that we can pay only for usage.
 Even better is that querying cloudwatch for logs less than 10 seconds old often lead to missed logs.
-But the dynamodb table allowed us to confidently stream logs in real-time instead of with a 10 second delay with Cloudwatch.
+But the dynamodb table allowed us to confidently stream logs in real-time instead of with a 10 second delay with CloudWatch.

 There is a cost for checking the configuration table for whether or not log streaming is enabled but with some debouncing and caching, the cost remains in single digits even for our larger customers and there is almost no noticeable cost for using the log streaming table because the feature is used sparingly.